The Tragedy of Macbeth (2021 film): Production

 The Tragedy of Macbeth is the first film created by Joel Coen without any involvement from his brother Ethan.

 It was announced in March 2019 that Joel Coen, in a rare solo effort, was set to write and direct a new take on the William Shakespeare play.
 Scott Rudin was originally set to produce, and A24 would distribute.
 Denzel Washington and Frances McDormand were set to star in the film; McDormand had previously portrayed both Lady Macbeth and one of the Three Witches in a 2016 American stage production of Macbeth.
 In November, Brendan Gleeson and Corey Hawkins entered negotiations to join the cast.
 Both were confirmed in January 2020, along with the addition of Moses Ingram, Harry Melling and Ralph Ineson to the cast.

 Filming began in Los Angeles with cinematographer Bruno Delbonnel on February 7, 2020.
 To give the film a look "untethered from reality", it was shot entirely on sound stages.
 In April, Coen announced that the film would officially be titled The Tragedy of Macbeth.
 It was announced on March 26, 2020, that filming had been halted due to the COVID-19 pandemic.
 Production resumed on July 23, 2020, and concluded on July 31, 2020.
 In April 2021, Rudin stepped down as producer following allegations of abuse.

 The film's score was composed by Carter Burwell, the Coen brothers' longtime collaborator.
 The score's ominous tone is punctuated by moments of solo violin described by Burwell as “taking flight out of the darkness.”
 Helping the composer to channel the idea of a folk-style sound from unknown lands was award-winning violinist Tim Fain.
 Regarding Joel directing alone without Ethan, Burwell stated, "Ethan didn't want to make movies anymore.
 He seems to be happy with what he's doing.
 They both have tons of unproduced scripts sitting on shelves, but I don't know what Joel will do without him."

 The film is presented in black-and-white with an aspect ratio of 1.37:1; the production design and visual style intended to evoke German Expressionist film-makers like F. W. Murnau and Fritz Lang.

 Release

 The film was theatrically released by A24 followed by global launch on Apple TV+.
-It had its world premiere at the 2021 New York Film Festival on September 24, 2021.
+It had its world premiere at the 59th New York Film Festival on September 24, 2021, and closed the 65th BFI London Film Festival on October 17, 2021.
 It was released in a limited release on December 25, 2021, prior to streaming on Apple TV+ on January 14, 2022.
-It also concluded the London Film Festival.